Longevity Diet for Senior Dogs

 Omega-3s and Inflammation: a Joint and Brain Bridge

-Omega-3 fatty acids are often used in senior diets because they are part of how the body builds signaling molecules involved in inflammatory tone.
-For older dogs, that matters most in two places owners notice: joints and cognition.
-Targeted nutritional approaches for senior dogs have been studied for supporting aspects of brain function, suggesting diet can influence age-related cognitive change signals (Pan, 2011).
+Omega-3 fatty acids show up in senior diets because they feed the signaling molecules that set inflammatory tone—and for older dogs that matters most in two visible places: joints and [cognition](https://lapetitelabs.com/pages/cognitive-supplements-for-dogs).
+Targeted nutritional approaches for senior dogs have been studied for supporting aspects of brain function, suggesting diet can influence age-related cognitive change (Pan, 2011).

-At home, omega-3 decisions should be paired with a clear observation plan.
-If a dog seems more hesitant on stairs or more restless at night, track those behaviors before adding new oils or chews.
-Also account for calories: some fish oils add meaningful energy, which can undermine a weight plan.
-The best diet for aging dogs is the one the household can execute consistently without hidden calorie drift.
+Pair any omega-3 decision with a clear observation plan.
+If a dog seems more hesitant on stairs or restless at night, track those behaviors before adding new oils or chews.
+Account for calories, too—some fish oils add meaningful energy that can quietly undermine a weight plan.
+The best diet for aging dogs is the one the household can run consistently, without hidden calorie drift.

 “Longevity feeding is mostly calorie visibility and muscle protection, not novelty.”